Contest Rules

 Additional prizes include:

-• Schools and organizations associated with the first-place regional film in each category will receive a trophy.
+• Schools and organizations associated with a first-place statewide film will receive a trophy.

-• First-place regional winners will move on to statewide judging to compete with other winning films across the state.
+• First-place regional winners in the Mental Health and Suicide Prevention categories will move on to statewide judging to compete with other winning films across the state.

 • Up to two participants from the first-place film team will be provided with travel stipends to attend an award ceremony (subject to availability of funding).

-• Films will be integrated into the statewide suicide prevention awareness social marketing campaign and possibly shown on TV, online, on social media and in movie theaters.
+• Films might be integrated into the statewide suicide prevention awareness social marketing campaign and possibly shown on TV, online, on social media, and in movie theaters.

 How to Enter